Faculty Position Jobs in USA with Visa Sponsorship

 Do faculty positions commonly sponsor visas?

 Yes, universities regularly sponsor visas for faculty, especially research universities.
-They typically sponsor H-1B (cap-exempt), O-1 for distinguished academics, and EB-2 NIW for professors with significant research contributions.
+They typically sponsor H-1B visa (cap-exempt), O-1 for distinguished academics, and EB-2 NIW for professors with significant research contributions.
 Community colleges sponsor less frequently due to limited resources.

 What degree do I need for H-1B faculty sponsorship?